dimmando/studio/README.md

 ### First Time Visitor Goals:

-* As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
+* As a First Time Visitor, I want to easily understand the main purpose of the site and also if I have reached to the needed place for me.
+So I can read about type of organization and services provided immediately in the center of the screen.
-* As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
+* As a First Time Visitor, I want to be able easily navigate through the website, so I can find the content required.
-* As a First Time Visitor, I want to see the testimonials, so I can see whether the organization is trustworthy.
+* As a First Time Visitor, I want to see the prices to compare it with the other competitors.

 ### Returning VisitorGoals: